davemo/blog.davemo.com/app/posts/2007-01-01-bundle-links.md

-Links for various talks, screencasts I've given:
+Link Bundles for various talks and screencasts I've given:

 # <a name="empathy-equation">The Empathy Equation</a>